donmccurdy/glTF-Transform/README.md

 ```

 The command `lerna bootstrap` will install dependencies into each package, and will then
-`npm link` them together.
+link them together.
 If you make changes to a package's dependencies (e.g. run
-`npm install <anything>`) you will need to run `lerna link` again to re-create the symlinks.
+`npm install <anything>`) you will need to run `lerna link` re-create the symlinks.

 To build and test all code, run:

 ```
-lerna run dist
+npm run dist
-lerna run test
+npm run test
 ```

 To run an arbitrary command across all packages: